 The Compound Effect: How Accessibility Improves Everything

 Here is what most store owners discover after investing in accessibility: it improves metrics across the board.
 The alt text you add for screen readers boosts your image SEO.
 The heading structure you fix for navigation improves your content hierarchy for Google.
 The colour contrast you increase for readability makes your brand look more professional.
 The form labels you add for assistive technology reduce form abandonment for everyone.
+Even your site speed can improve, because clean semantic HTML loads faster than overweight div-soup — and if you want to dig further into that, our Shopify site speed fixes walks through the technical wins.

 One of our eCommerce Circle members saw their overall conversion rate jump 18% after a focused accessibility sprint.
 Their mobile conversion rate improved even more dramatically — up 22%.
 And their organic traffic increased 15% within three months as Google rewarded the cleaner HTML and better image optimisation.
+Customer support tickets about “the site isn’t working” also dropped by roughly 30% — fewer broken experiences means fewer angry emails on a Monday morning.